cloudpedagogy/cloudpedagogy-ai-capability-framework/README.md

 All materials are free to download, adapt, and remix for **non-commercial use** under the **Creative Commons CC BY-NC-SA 4.0** licence.

-The repository is organised into four key folders:
+The repository is organised into four key folders.

 ---